-- Bring your installation DVD’s and license numbers in case your notebook has to be reinstalled.
+- Bring your installation media and license numbers if your notebook must be reinstalled.

-- Make sure not to bring or install illegal software, because this will not be tolerated, access to the network, software and other services will be denied and support on your notebook will not be given any longer.
+- Ensure not to bring or install illegal software.
+This will not be tolerated.
+Access to the network, software and other services will be denied, and support on your notebook will not be given any longer.

-Once you are registered at ITC you can download a set of general software and a set of ITC course-specific software from ITC’s software-manager at software.itc.utwente.nl at no extra cost.
-For legitimate use you only have to sign a user-declaration.
+Once registered at ITC, you can download a set of general software and ITC course-specific software from our software manager at software.itc.utwente.nl at no extra cost.
+For legitimate use, you only have to sign a user declaration.

 - Google Chrome for access to the Digital Learning environment and to participate in online conferences (while other browsers might work for some functions, Chrome is the only one supported by all the tools used at ITC)

-Test your webcam, computer audio, headset and microphone to make sure you will be able to communicate online.
+Test your webcam, computer audio, headset and microphone to ensure you can communicate online.

-If you do not own a notebook that meets the minimum requirements as described above you can consider buying a notebook through the Notebook Project of the University of Twente.
+If you do not own a notebook that meets the minimum requirements described above, you can consider buying a notebook through the Notebook Project of the University of Twente.

-Buying a notebook from the Notebook Project of the University of Twente provides you with an array of benefits.
+Buying a notebook from the Notebook Project of the University of Twente provides various benefits.

-- Your notebook will be delivered ready-for-use, with a pre-installed legitimate version of the operating system.
+- Your notebook will be delivered ready for use, with a pre-installed legitimate operating system version.

 - You will have (at least) the recommended specifications as described above.

 - During your stay at ITC, you will receive support from the Notebook Service Centre.
-Students who bring their own laptop can make limited use of the UT-ITC Notebook Service Centre.
-We will assist you in downloading the software and will provide instructions on how to make a connection with the ITC network in the ITC-building and ITC Hotel.
+When you bring your notebook, you can use the UT-ITC Notebook Service Centre limited.
+We will assist you in downloading the software and provide instructions on connecting with the ITC network in the ITC building and ITC Hotel.

 Pay in monthly instalments

 We offer notebooks at competitive and sharp prices.
 However, the amount of money involved is still considerable.
-We offer Diploma and Master students the possibility to pay in monthly instalments.
+We offer Master's and Postgraduate students the possibility to pay in monthly instalments.

-When you place an order you will receive a receipt.
+When you place an order, you will receive a receipt.
 ITC will advance the funds necessary for your notebook.
-Upon arrival at ITC you will have to sign an agreement and ITC will take care of monthly instalments from your allowance or from your bank account.
+Upon arrival at you will have to sign an agreement, and we will take care of monthly instalments from your allowance or your bank account.